 2. Conduct Surveys

 To start, choose the type of survey that matches your goal.
 Do you want to measure customer satisfaction?
 Go for a CSAT (customer satisfaction) survey.
 Want to know if your customers are loyal to your brand?
 Use a net promoter score (NPS) survey.
 Once you have narrowed down your choice, start sending surveys.
 You can send them on the phone, in-app, or through calls.
+If you need some ideas for customer feedback surveys, we have prepared various customer feedback templates you can choose from as a base for your own survey.

 3. Track Feedback